mattcasmith/backutil/README.md

 ```

-Note the empty line at the end of the list of directories.
-As of v0.51, this is required to ensure that Backutil parses the backup list file correctly (this has been noted as a bug for future development).

 #### Command line options

 Backutil also supports several options if you wish to set certain configuration parameters manually from the Command Prompt or PowerShell.
 Note that any parameters set via command line options will override the respective parameters in the <code>config.ini</code> configuration file.